'All Of This Panic Could Have Been Prevented': Author Max Brooks On COVID-19

 On how the Defense Production Act works when mobilized properly

 What is supposed to happen is the federal government has to activate the Defense Production Act immediately.
 Now, what Defense Production Act does is it allows the federal government to step in and aggressively force the private sector to produce what we need.
 And what is so critical in this is timing.
-Because you can't simply build factories from scratch, what you can do is identify a supply chain in order to make it work.
+Because you can't simply build factories from scratch; what you can do is identify a supply chain in order to make it work.

 For example, if New York needs rubber gloves, New York cannot simply build rubber glove factories overnight.
 However, there might be a rubber glove factory in Ohio that could produce it, but they might not have the latex.
 So therefore, the Defense Production Act allows the federal government to go to the condom factory in Missouri and say, "Listen, you have barrels of latex we need.
 We are requisitioning those.
 We are giving them to the rubber glove factory in Ohio.
 And then we are transporting the finished rubber gloves to New York."
 That's how it is supposed to work.